Aquarius remigis

 generic rank in 1990 on the basis of phylogenetic analysis.
 Aquarius remigis is found throughout North America, but is most prevalent in the mid-west of the United States.

 Description

-Aquarius remigis grows slightly longer than .5 inches, and is dark brown to black in colour.
+Aquarius remigis grows slightly longer than .5 inches, and is dark brown to black.
 It has a sharp rostrum that it uses to pierce the body of its prey and suck out the insides.

 Behaviour

 They normally continue to move to avoid being eaten by predators.
 It has good vision, and can row quickly over the surface of the water.
 It uses its front legs to seize its prey.

 During breeding season, this species can communicate with potential mates by sending ripples over on the surface of the water.

 Adult females normally lay their eggs on plant stems at the water's edge.

 Diet

 This predatory species feeds on mosquito larvae living under the surface, and dead insects on the surface, and other insects that accidentally land on the water.